l7mp/l7mp/kernel-offload/README.md

 Last line shows all pipes are offloaded.
 Note, that this message requires loglevel `info`.

 ## Caveats
-The offload is still experimental with limitations.
+The l7mp kernel offload is still experimental with limitations.
 Some of these are:

 * handles UDP traffic only
-* workarounds for checksum handling on loopback devices are required
+* requires workarounds for checksums on loopback devices